-If there is not some other emergency, it may be best for the person to stay on the floor to recover and get over the shock.
+If there is no other emergency, it may be best for the person to stay on the floor to recover and get over the shock.
 Cover them with a blanket to keep them warm.

 A person who appears to be uninjured may be able to get themselves up with your encouragement and assistance.
 Crawling to a chair or stairs gives the person something to push on to raise themselves up.
+If the person is unable to crawl to a chair, take one to them so they have something to pull up on.